 For creditor, employee or shareholder claims against you the indemnity agreement can state that the company will pay your legal costs as they arise.
 If you lose, the company can also agree to pay the damages awarded against you, and any of the other side's costs awarded against you.
 Alternatively, it can provide that you will get nothing further - and must pay back any money it's already paid towards your legal costs.

-If the claim is by the company itself – for breach of your duty to act in its best interests, for example - it can agree to pay your legal costs as they arise, but you must repay them if you lose.
+If the claim is by the company itself - for breach of any of your duties - it can agree to pay your legal costs as they arise, but you must repay them if you lose.

-Of course, your company can’t indemnify you for any damages awarded against you, or for any of its legal costs that the court says you have to pay.
+Of course, your company can't indemnify you for any damages a court orders you to pay to it because of your breach of duty if you lose, or for any of its legal costs that the court says you have to pay.

 The company can pay your legal costs if a criminal case is brought against you, as they arise, but you have to repay them if you are found guilty.
 You can't be indemnified against fines from regulatory authorities, or fines imposed if you are found guilty of a criminal offence.